tumaer/SciML/lecture/svm.md

 > The intuition here is that we seek to find the model parameters $\vartheta$ such that $g(\vartheta^{\top}x)$ maximizes the distance from the decision boundary $g(\vartheta^{\top}x) = \frac{1}{2}$ for all data points.

-For consistency with the standard notation we slightly reformulate this problem setting:
+For consistency with the standard SVM notation, we slightly reformulate this problem setting:

 $$\begin{aligned}
 y &\in \{ -1, 1 \} \text{ as binary class labels} \\